-It is also a good idea to have a look at your local council’s online planning portal.
-Here you can type in your neighbour’s address and view/download their plans and planning application document.
+It’s also a good idea to have a look at your local council’s online planning portal.
+You can type in your neighbour’s address and view/download their plans and planning application document.

 THS Concepts undertake monitoring surveys on a range of different projects across London and the South East.
 Following each job we issue our clients with a detailed report showing movement of points to within 1mm!

 Carrying out a monitoring survey can be a key piece of evidence in neighbourly disputes by illustrating clearly that something has moved.
-The problems we sometimes see is people who have complained about building movement, but there are no base records to suggest what the building movement was prior to the works being undertaken.
-This can potentially weaken an argument as it can’t be proven that construction was the cause of new movement!
+A common problem occurs when residents have complained about building movement, but there are no base records to suggest what the building movement was prior to the works being undertaken.
+This can weaken an argument as it can’t be proven that construction was the cause of new movement!